Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Algorithm correctness for the binary case

-\subsection{Proof of \Cref{lem:correction_accuracy_2}}
+\subsection{Proof of \Cref{lem:correction_accuracy_binary}}

 The proof strategy is similar to \Cref{subsec:local_correction} and \Cref{subsec:merging}.
-In \Cref{alg:2_block_partition}, we first color the hyperedges with red and blue with equal probability.
-By running \Cref{alg:2_block_correction} on the red graph, we obtain a $\nu$-correct partition $V_1^{\prime}, V_2^{\prime}$ of $V = V_1 \cup V_2$, i.e., $|V_{l}\cap V_{l}^{\prime}| \geq \nu n/2$ for $l = 1, 2$.
-In the rest of the proof, we condition on this event and the event that the maximum red degree of a vertex is at most $\log^{2}(n)$ with probability at least $1 - o(1)$.
-This can be proved by Bernstein's inequality (\Cref{lem:Bernstein}).
+In \Cref{alg:binary_partition_partial}, we first color the hyperedges with red and blue with equal probability.
+By running \Cref{alg:binary_block_correction} on the red graph, we obtain a $\nu$-correct partition $\widehat{\gV}_{1}, \widehat{\gV}_{2}$ of $\gV = \gV_1 \cup \gV_2$, i.e., $|\gV_{k}\cap \widehat{\gV}_{k}| \geq \nu N/2$ for $k = 1, 2$.
+We condition on this event in the rest of the proof.
+Meanwhile, we shall also condition the event that the maximum red degree of a vertex is at most $\log^{2}(N)$ with high probability, which is a simple consequence of concetration by Bernstein's inequality (\Cref{lem:Bernstein}).

-Similarly, we consider the probability of a hyperedge $e = \{i_{1}, \cdots, i_{m}\}$ being blue conditioning on the event that $e$ is not a red hyperedge, in each underlying $m$-uniform hypergraph separately.
-If vertices $i_{1}, \cdots, i_{m}$ are all from the same true cluster, then the probability is $\psi_m$, otherwise $\phi_m$, where $\psi_m$ and $\phi_m$ are defined in \Cref{eqn:psi_m} and \Cref{eqn:phi_m}, and the presence of those hyperedges are represented by random variables $\zeta_e^{(a_m)} \sim \mathrm{Bernoulli}\left(\psi_m\right)$, $\xi_e^{(b_m)} \sim \mathrm{Bernoulli}\left(\phi_m\right)$, respectively.
+Similarly, we consider the probability of a hyperedge $e = \{i_{1}, \ldots, i_{\ell}\}$ being blue conditioning on the event that $e$ is not a red hyperedge in each underlying $\ell$-uniform hypergraph separately.
+If vertices $i_{1}, \ldots, i_{\ell}$ are all from the same true cluster, then the probability is $\psi_{\ell}$, otherwise $\phi_{\ell}$, where $\psi_{\ell}$ and $\phi_{\ell}$ are defined in \eqref{eqn:psi_l} and \eqref{eqn:phi_l}, and the presence of those hyperedges are represented by random variables $\zeta_e^{(a_{\ell})} \sim \mathrm{Bernoulli}\left(\psi_{\ell}\right)$, $\xi_e^{(b_{\ell})} \sim \mathrm{Bernoulli}\left(\phi_{\ell}\right)$, respectively.

 Following a similar argument in \Cref{subsec:local_correction}, the row sum of $u$ can be written as